 Once the flat die pellet mill is up to temperature a lot of steam will be generated.
 As it’s not possible to compress water, the wood pellets will not be produced to a suitable density.
 Hence, soft crumbly wood pellets will be produced (E).
 However, another result could be a blocked flat pellet mill die.

-Wood which is Too Dry?
+What Happens When The Wood is Too Dry?

 While it’s not possible to produce quality wood pellets with wet raw material, it’s also not possible with very dry material.
 You need at least some moisture to melt the natural lignin within the wood to act as a binder to hold the wood pellets together.
 While using a supplementary pellet binder can aid the process, you still need at least some moisture for the process to work.